shadowtime2000/11ty-notes/src/notes/creating-note.md

 description: Description of the note
 ```

-The keywords will only be used for `<meta name="keywords">`, it will not appear in the list of posts or the post.
+The keywords will only be used for `<meta name="keywords">`, it will not appear in the list of notes or the note.